jdcloudcom/en/documentation/Domain-Name-&-License/Domain-Name-Service/Troubleshooting/How-to-Skip-Root-Domain-Name-Without-www-to-Main-Domain-Name-With-www.md

 URL forwarding has redirected the new domain name for the existing URL.
 The 301 redirect is generally only valid for the home page via using code.
 Although htaccess can realize the target, it does not supported by win.
 The best way is to have redirect in the IIS console (the effect is not tested), or htaccess support (using a regular expression to achieve the corresponding redirect of each path, equivalent to replacement of the domain name)

-Difference Between 301 Direct and 302 Direct
+Difference between 301 Direct and 302 Direct

 After implementing 301, the new URL completely inherits the old URL, and the ranking of the old URL is completely cleared.

 After implementing 302, there is no impact on the old URL, but the new URL will not be ranked.

-For 302, Even the website is not spam objectively, it is easy to be punished by the search engine because it is misjudged as spam.
+For 302, even the website is not spam objectively, it is easy to be punished by the search engine because it is misjudged as spam.

 meta fresh: It is specifically to redirect to a new webpage after a certain time through the meta command in the webpage.
 If the delay time is too short (about 5 seconds), it will be judged as spam.